 Each DPLL has three main timing modes: locked, holdover and free-run.
 The control state machine for the DPLL has states for each timing mode as well as three temporary states: prelocked, prelocked 2 and loss-of-lock.
 The state transition diagram is shown in [Figure 7-3](#).
 Descriptions of each state are given in the paragraphs below.
 During normal operation the state machine controls state transitions.
-When necessary, however, the state can be forced using the [DPLLCR2.STATE](#) configuration field.
+When necessary, however, the state can be forced using the [DPLLCSR2.STATE](#) configuration field.

-Whenever a DPLL changes state, the STATE bit in [PLL1LSR](#) or [PLL2LSR](#) is set, which can cause an interrupt request if enabled.
-The current DPLL state can be read from the [PLL1SR.STATE](#) or [PLL2SR.STATE](#).
+Whenever a DPLL changes state, the STATE bit in [PLL1LSR](#) is set, which can cause an interrupt request if enabled.
+The current DPLL state can be read from the [PLL1SR.STATE](#).